TheKubek/FacebookWordMap/README.md

 # FacebookWordMap <br>
-Script that created a Word Map out of a given JSON file with a Facebook conversation (can be downloaded from Facebook)
+Script that creates a Word Map out of a given JSON file with a Facebook conversation (can be downloaded from Facebook)